There are some questions we get asked a lot here at Showcase.

-AirPlay is Apple's proprietary method of mirroring screens and is done over WiFi - so you need your iPad + another device to be connected to the same WiFi network.
+AirPlay is Apple's proprietary method of mirroring screens and is done over WiFi - so you need your iPad/iPhone + another device to be connected to the same WiFi network.
 That "other device" also needs to be AirPlay compatible.

 While Mac computers and Apple TVs are AirPlay compatible by default, you may instead want to connect to a Windows PC, which does not have a built-in AirPlay capability.
 In this case, you may want to look into AirServer - software which adds AirPlay to Windows PCs.
 AirServer has a license cost of $20 USD.

-Projecting from a Windows computer
+Projecting from a Windows tablet or laptop

 Your own device might be a Windows computer - a laptop, or a Microsoft Surface tablet, for example.

-Projecting from Android
+Projecting from an Android phone or tablet

 Almost all Android devices have a built-in 'Cast' or "Screen Mirroring" function, accessible via Settings.
 So, if there is a WiFi connection available, you can cast your Android tablet to a WiFi-enabled smart TV.
 Both devices have to be on the same network; then you can turn casting 'On' on your Android device, and select the TV from the list of options that appears.

 You can also "Cast" to a Chromecast that is connected to a TV or screen.
 Again, both your device and the Chromecast have to be on the same WiFi network in order for casting to function successfully.